 A pre-approval also helps you know in advance how much house you can afford.
 We will examine your financial information to determine which loan you qualify for, and for how much.
 Getting pre-approved will increase your negotiating power when making a purchase offer.

-Step 4: Gather Documentation for a Loan Application
+Step 4: Gather Documentation to Apply for a Mortgage

-Now it’s time to start your loan application!
+Now it’s time to apply for a mortgage!
 Gather all of the proper documentation to submit a complete application.
 To learn more about the loan application and documents you may need, click here.

 Step 5: Begin House Hunting